obsidian-tasks-group/obsidian-tasks/tests/Scripting/ScriptingReference/CustomGrouping/CustomGroupingExamples.test.other_properties_task.priorityName_docs.approved.md

     - Group by the task's priority name.
     - The priority names are displayed in alphabetical order.
     - Note that the default priority is called 'Normal', as opposed to with `group by priority` which calls the default 'None'.
-- ```group by function '%%' + task.priorityNumber.toString() + '%%' + task.priorityName +' priority'```
+- ```group by function task.priorityNameGroupText```
     - Group by the task's priority name.
-    - The hidden priority number ensures that the headings are written from highest to lowest priority.
+    - The priority names are displayed from highest to lowest priority.
     - Note that the default priority is called 'Normal', as opposed to with `group by priority` which calls the default 'None'.